heraldgo/heraldd/README.md

 ### Run with preset param

-You can put job specific param in the `job` section, which will overwrite param in router.
+You can put common params in the `preset` section, which could be used in router.
+In the router param, the preset could be a string or a list of strings.

 ```yaml
 trigger: